 Needs related payments are financial assistance paid to a participant for the purpose of enabling the individual to participate in training.
 Needs-related payments are a type of supportive service that provides direct financial payments to a participant, and unlike other supportive services, the participant must been be enrolled in training to receive needs-related payments.
 Reference SCP 1.15 for participant eligibility, documentation and policy requirements.

-Local Boards must have written policy to detail the Needs Related Payment process to include that of a fully executed contract, progress reports, financial activities, file and MIS content and must have these available at time of program monitoring.
+Local Boards must have a written policy to detail the Needs Related Payment process to include that of a fully executed contract, progress reports, financial activities, file and MIS content and must have these available at time of program monitoring.

 On-the-Job Training: (WIOA Sec.
-3(44); TEGL 3-15, 20 CFR § 680.700)
+3(44); 20 CFR § 680.700)

 OJT continues to be a key method of delivering training services to adults and dislocated workers.
 WIOA provides for States and local areas to provide up to 50% of the wage rate of the participant to employers for the costs of training while the participant is in the program.
 Additionally, State and local areas have the flexibility under WIOA to increase the reimbursement level to up to 75%, taking in the following factors:

-Note: Additionally, State and local areas have the flexibility under WIOA to increase the reimbursement level to up to 75 percent taking into account the following factors:

 The characteristics of the participants (e.g. length of unemployment, current skill level, and barriers to employment);

 The size of the employer (e.g. small and medium-sized businesses often have more barriers to participation at lower reimbursement rates);